-We provide diagnosis and decision support tools for sustainable cities: time and cost-effective land-use mapping, enhanced by geospatial analysis and predictive models for urban development professionals.
+We provide diagnosis and decision support tools for sustainable cities through land-use, vegetation and climate mapping.
+Our cartographic products are enhanced by geospatial analysis and predictive models for urban development professionals.

 Key indicators for sustainable urban planning are efficiently retrieved from satellite data and aerial photographs.
 This work is conducted by our photo-interpretation experts, and relies on complex nomenclatures describing land occupation.
 The resulting data is used to conduct high-detail land-use mapping and elaborate predictive models.

 Besides its geospatial expertise, Kermap also specializes in the development of innovative spatial monitoring and planning tools.
 One such example of this savoir-faire is the datavisualization work recently conducted for the GeoGrandEst land-use platform.

 Local authorities and urban development professionnals can thus count on efficient GIS services to assist them in their transition towards a sustainable city.
 Solutions at once user-friendly and powerful to help communities tackle various problematics such as land take and soil sealing, urban climate or city greening. (more on our environmental services)

 We have designed innovative, time-effective AI techniques to achieve high-precision vegetation mapping in urban areas or rural environments.
 These deep-learning processes enable us to identify grass, shrub and tree presence in both public and private lots with unprecented precision (1:2000).
 This was the approach we used four “Nos Villes Vertes” platform, which quantifies and compares tree presence in each of France’s 36,000 towns and cities.

 Using this high-precision data on tree and grass cover, Kermap complements is urban planning offering with expert services :

 - Temporal monitoring of urban vegetation: historical evolution, impact of developments, assessment of greening policies